sweirich/pi-forall/notes2.md

-# Equality
+# Equality in Dependently-Typed Languages

 You may have noticed in the previous lecture that there was something missing.
 Most of the examples that we did could have also been written in System F (or something similar)!

-# Definitional equality
+## Definitional equality

-## Motivating Example - Type level reduction
+### Motivating Example - Type level reduction

 TODO: find a better example?